-While you may think that warehouse inventory management is simply the practice of arranging your inventory so that it can be found quickly, there is more to it than that.
-Good warehouse organization is not only about putting everything in its place, it’s about maximizing productivity while saving time and money to increase inventory accuracy.
+You may think that warehouse inventory management is the practice of arranging your inventory so that it can be found quickly.
+But, there is more to it than that.
+Good warehouse organization is not only about putting everything in its place.
+Let me explain, it’s about maximizing productivity while saving time and money to increase inventory accuracy.

-Some practices like labeling are intuitive and can be done without the use of software.
-Others like barcodes, scanners, RFID systems, automatic identification and wireless LANs are all part of warehouse and inventory management systems that focus on monitoring the flow of products and enhancing accuracy with software.
+For example, some practices like labeling are intuitive and can be done without the use of software.
+But, practices like using bar codes and scanners are a part of a warehouse and inventory management system.
+These systems focus on the flow and accuracy of product inventory.

-Today, I’ve gathered some helpful tips on how to manage inventory and improve a warehouse’s performance that can be applied to any warehouse operation, with or without software.
+Today, I’m sharing some helpful tips on how to manage inventory.
+Keep reading to learn how to improve a warehouse’s performance with or without software.

 1 | Good warehouse inventory management starts with upkeep